 The Learning Centers are located at the Tsaile, Shiprock, Tuba City, and Window Rock sites.
-The Tsaile Learning Center is located on the first floor of the Ned Hatathli Center.
+Tsaile Learning Center is located at the Student Union Building.
 The Shiprock Learning Center is located inside the Student Success Center at south campus.

 The Centers provide academic support to students including: